- Home

 - Respiratory (cystic fibrosis, asthma)

-Specialists work with patients on a regular basis, helping them through exercise, massage, the use of specialist equipment and many other methods.
-They form treatment plans and also advise people on how to prevent injury.
+Specialists work with patients regularly.
+They help them through exercise, massage, the use of specialist equipment, and other methods.
+They form treatment plans and advise people on how to prevent injury.

 What Physiotherapy degrees can you study?

-Degree apprenticeships in Physiotherapy may be available, where you can work and earn while gaining your qualification.
+Degree apprenticeships may be available, where you work and earn while qualifying.
 You must apply through an employer, and you won’t have access to student grants.

 What do you need to get onto a Physiotherapy degree?

 Most undergraduate Physiotherapy courses ask for 96–136 UCAS points.
-Not every university will base their offer on UCAS points and some courses may have lower or higher requirements.
 Qualifications may include:

-- You’ll also need five GCSEs (grade C/4 or above) including in English, maths and science
+You’ll also need five GCSEs (grade C/4 or above) including English, maths and science

-- Shadowing or talking to a physiotherapist – contact your local NHS service or try private clinics, sports clubs or charities providing rehab support
+Shadowing or talking to a physiotherapist.
+Contact your local NHS service or try private clinics, sports clubs or charities that provide rehab support

-- Volunteering for organisations such as St Johns Ambulance, or St Andrew’s First Aid in Scotland
+Volunteering for organisations such as St John Ambulance, or St Andrew’s First Aid in Scotland

 What topics does a Physiotherapy degree cover?